Learning Optimal Classification Trees Robust to Distribution Shifts: Introduction

 \subsubsection{MIO-Based Decision Trees}

 Traditionally, classification trees are built using heuristic approaches since the problem of building optimal classification trees is~$\mathcal{NP}$-hard \citep{quinlan1986induction, quinlan2014c4, kass1980exploratory, Breiman2017ClassificationTrees}.
 Recently, motivated by the fact that heuristic approaches often return suboptimal solutions, mathematical optimization techniques such as MIO have been developed for training optimal trees.
 The first such method was proposed by \citet{Bertsimas2017OptimalTrees}.
-To address the long run times required for learning optimal decision trees on large datasets, \citet{Verwer2019LearningFormulation} propose a binary linear programming method whose size scales with the logarithm of the number of training samples. \citet{Aghaei2021StrongTreesb} propose a different MIO method with better relaxation quality to the aforementioned formulations, resulting in improved computational performance. \cite{10.1007/978-3-031-08011-1_7} present present a logic-based Benders decomposition method for building optimal trees with multivariate splits.
+To address the long run times required for learning optimal decision trees on large datasets, \citet{Verwer2019LearningFormulation} propose a binary linear programming method whose size scales with the logarithm of the number of training samples. \citet{Aghaei2021StrongTreesb} propose a different MIO method with better relaxation quality to the aforementioned formulations, resulting in improved computational performance. \citet{hu2019optimal} introduce an efficient method for learning optimal decisions trees with sparsity-promoting regularization, giving specialized bounds that can significantly reduce the search space. \cite{10.1007/978-3-031-08011-1_7} present a logic-based Benders decomposition method for building optimal trees with multivariate splits.
 MIO approaches for constructing decision trees allow for several extensions.
 Building off of the model by \citet{Bertsimas2017OptimalTrees}, \citet{pmlr-v119-elmachtoub20a} propose an MIO formulation to build optimal decision trees that minimize a ``predict-then-optimize'' loss rather than a classification loss to decrease model complexity while improving decision quality. \citet{Misic2020OptimizationEnsembles} examines the setting where the covariates to a given tree ensemble are decision variables, formulating an MIO problem to find the covariates that maximize the ensemble's predicted value. \citet{Aghaei2019LearningDecision-Making} and \citet{jo2023learning} use MIO to create optimal and fair decision trees. \citet{kallus2017recursive} and~\citet{jo2021learning} solve the problem of learning prescriptive trees via MIO, with the latter approach applying also to the case of observational data.